 Students are always asking me how to prepare for the IELTS exam and it’s a really difficult question to answer.
 There is no simple answer.
 The IELTS is just a test of your English skills.
 Native speakers would have no difficulty in passing it.
 However, there are definitely some important things you can do to speed up the learning process.
-You can learn writing structures and practice your listening, or memorize some useful vocabulary.
+You can learn writing structures and practice your listening, or memorise some useful vocabulary.
 There are so many ways to approach the IELTS exam, but one important point is to consider it in terms of topics.

 Some Common IELTS Topics